-The Tasmanian Institute of Agriculture (TIA) is a research institute at the University of Tasmania that specialises in impact-driven research to support prosperous, innovative and sustainable agriculture and food sectors, and a healthy bioeconomy.
+The Tasmanian Institute of Agriculture (TIA) is a research institute at the University of Tasmania specialising in impact-driven research to support prosperous, innovative and sustainable agriculture and food sectors, and a healthy bioeconomy that supports communities.

-The Institute has a dynamic team of scientists and technical experts, many of whom are internationally renowned - they are supported by a highly capable team of professional staff.
-TIA has access to world-class equipment and facilities located in one of the most remarkable and pristine environments in the world, enabling our researchers to explore key questions about sustainable resource management.
+The Institute has a dynamic team of 130+ scientists and technical experts, many of whom are internationally renowned - they are supported by a highly capable team of professional staff.
+TIA has access to world-class equipment and facilities around Tasmania, and its location in this remarkable and pristine environment enables researchers to explore key questions about sustainable resource management and productive landscapes.

-Close relationships across the agriculture and food value chain at a local, national and international level ensures TIA is connected with stakeholders and that research priorities support industry needs and aspirations.
+Close relationships across the agriculture and food value chain at a local, national and international level ensure TIA is connected with stakeholders and that research and education priorities support industry needs and aspirations.
 TIA’s capacity to develop flexible industry-facing solutions is a point of difference in the academic sector that it works within.

 To contribute to the development of prosperous, innovative and sustainable agriculture industries and a healthy bioeconomy, through impact focused education, research, development and extension.